Skip to main content Go to Site Map

 • Plain black clothes that allow movement, such as T-shirts, tracksuit bottoms and leggings, are required for all movement, voice, singing and acting classes.
 For warm weather, you may wish to wear short trousers.
 Please ensure these clothes do not have zips, metallic bits or logos.
 Leggings must be opaque, and T-shirts must cover the stomach area.

-• Students who identify as female are advised to acquire a black practice skirt (ankle or floor length) and black character shoes (from dance equipment shops), though these are not compulsory.
+• Students who identify as female are advised to acquire a black practice skirt (ankle or floor length) and black character shoes (from dance equipment shops).
+Students who identify as male should acquire, black trousers, black lace up shoes and a white shirt, though these aren't compulsory.

 • Nude underwear to be used during costume fittings.